-- Internationally agreed safe blood sugar level targets during pregnancy are as follows - Fasting blood sugar level up to 95 mg/dl - 1-hour post meal blood sugar level up to 140 mg/dl - 2-hour post meal blood sugar level up to 120 mg/dl - Expect your blood sugar levels to behave differently during pregnancy.
-Levels may drop frequently (hypoglycaemia) during the first three months of the pregnancy hence requiring you to drop your insulin doses accordingly and are likely to rise after the 4th month of your pregnancy hence requiring you to increase your insulin doses accordingly (in liaison with your diabetes care specialist). - High blood sugars early in the pregnancy (within the first three months) can cause birth defects and increase the risk of miscarriage or diabetes related problems.
-Later on in the pregnancy, persistently high blood sugars can affect the growth and development of the baby or cause other diabetes related complications. - Use of insulin is safe for both baby and mother, in pregnancy as well as during breastfeeding. - Throughout your pregnancy your diabetes shall be supervised by your diabetes care specialist, and your baby's health and wellbeing be monitored by your gynaecologist with periodic physical examination and ultrasound scans.
+- Internationally agreed safe blood sugar level targets during pregnancy are: - Fasting blood sugar level up to 95 mg/dl - 1-hour post meal blood sugar level up to 140 mg/dl - 2-hour post meal blood sugar level up to 120 mg/dl - Expect your blood sugar levels to behave differently during pregnancy.
+Levels may drop frequently (hypoglycaemia) during the first three months and are likely to rise after the fourth month of your pregnancy.
+You would be required to adjust your insulin doses accordingly in liaison with your diabetes care specialist. - High blood sugars early in the pregnancy (within the first three months) can cause birth defects and increase the risk of miscarriage or diabetes related problems.
+Later in the pregnancy, persistently high blood sugars can affect the growth and development of the baby or cause other complications. - Use of insulin is safe for both baby and mother, in pregnancy as well as during breastfeeding. - Throughout your pregnancy your diabetes shall be supervised by your diabetes care specialist, and your baby's health and wellbeing be monitored by your gynaecologist with periodic physical examination and ultrasound scans.
 Your gynaecologist and diabetes care team (diabetes care specialist, educator, and dietician) should be in touch with each other to help you have a safe and successful pregnancy. - You can have normal labour with type 1 diabetes.
-However, the decision by your gynaecologist to go for normal labour or C-section would depend on a lot of factors, including but not limited to your own health, and the baby's health and size. - Your blood sugars will drop after delivery, so be prepared to reduce your insulin in consultation with your diabetes care specialist. - Your baby may be kept under observation for several hours after birth. - Breast feeding has many proven benefits for the baby.
+However, the decision by your gynecologist to go for normal delivery or Cesarean section (C-section) would depend on your own health, the baby's health, the baby's size and many other factors. - Your blood sugars will drop after delivery, so be prepared to reduce your insulin in consultation with your diabetes care specialist. - The baby in the mother's womb is exposed to high levels of glucose and other nutrients.
+Due to this the baby's pancreas produces a lot of insulin.
+Therefore there is a lot of insulin in the baby's blood which can cause the baby's blood sugar levels to drop right after birth.
+Due to this, your baby may be kept under observation for several hours after birth. - Breast feeding has many proven benefits for the baby.
 You are encouraged to breastfeed your baby like any other woman however you have to adjust your inuslin dose accordingly as per your blood sugar levels.

 - 1- Miodovnik M, Skillman C, Holroyde JC, Butler JB, Wendel JS, Siddiqi TA.
 Elevated maternal glycohemoglobin in early pregnancy and spontaneous abortion among insulin dependent women with Diabetes.
-Am J Obstet Gynecol 1985 ; 153 : 439 442. - 2- Jensen DM, Korsholm L, Ovesen P, et al. Periconceptional A1C and risk of serious adverse pregnancy outcome in 933 women with type 1 diabetes.
+Am J Obstet Gynecol 1985; 153: 439 442. - 2- Jensen DM, Korsholm L, Ovesen P, et al. Periconceptional A1C and risk of serious adverse pregnancy outcome in 933 women with type 1 diabetes.
 Diabetes Care 2009; 32:1046-1048 - 3- Committee on Practice Bulletins Obstetrics.
 ACOG Practice Bulletin No. 190: Gestational Diabetes Mellitus.
 Obstet Gynecol 2018;131: e49-e64 - 4- Metzger BE, Buchanan TA, Coustan DR, et al. Summary and recommendations of the Fifth International Workshop-Conference on Gestational Diabetes Mellitus.
 Diabetes Care;2007;30 (Suppl.
 2): S251-S260 Blumer I, Hadar E, Hadden DR, et al. Diabetes and pregnancy: an endocrine society clinical practice guideline.
 J Clin Endocrinol Metab 2013; 98:4227.